12 Best laptops for creating Virtual Tours with Pano2VR

 2.ASUS TUF F15 FX507VU-ES53

-ASUS TUF F15 FX507VU-ES53: Budget gaming laptop with some drawbacks.
+ASUS TUF F15 FX507VU-ES53: A budget gaming laptop with impressive performance, but lacking in webcam and speakers.

 Pros